One Big Beautiful Bill (OBBB): Impact on charitable giving

 Several other updates are worth noting for their potential impact on charitable giving strategies and decision-making.

-• Increased state and local tax (SALT) deduction
+- An increased state and local tax (SALT) deduction

-Under OBBB, the SALT deduction for itemizers has been increased from the $10,000 set by the TCJA to $40,000.
-Going into effect for the 2025 tax year, the cap will increase annually by 1% through 2029, and then revert to $10,000 in 2030.
-This increased deduction phases out for taxpayers with incomes over $500,000.
+Under the OBBB, the SALT deduction for itemizers has been increased from the $10,000 set by the TCJA to $40,400 in 2026.
+The increased SALT deduction begins to phase out for taxpayers with incomes over $505,000 in 2026.
+The cap and income threshold will increase annually by 1% through 2029 and then revert to $10,000 in 2030.

-Implication: Donors who support these organizations should make sure to keep track of their paperwork, regardless of whether they plan to deduct other charitable giving.
+Implication: Donors who support these organizations should note that not all scholarship-granting organizations will qualify, and make sure to keep track of their paperwork, regardless of whether they plan to deduct other charitable giving. - Higher tax rates on university endowments

 Implication: The change may make unrestricted current support—such as to an annual fund—more helpful to some institutions.
 Donors who support colleges and universities may want to check with their chosen institution to understand how their donation can provide the greatest value.